 “The old way . . we did it all by hand.
 We looked down it to see if it was straight.
 We put it on a bench and pushed down on it manually to get it straight.
 Lots of pain in the shoulders and back.”

 The Operator demonstrates the old manual way with about 90 pounds of downward force to straighten the blade.
-This method had been going on for some years.
-Everyone who did it did not like it from the physical exertion perspective.
+This method had been going on for many years.
+Everyone who did this task did not like it from the physical exertion perspective.
 The other major issue was quality.
 It was very important the blades were straight as part of the next assembly process.
 Manually straightening blades worked but not all that well.

 The Automation Engineer spearheaded development and implementation of the auto straightener.
 The Auto Straightener takes a picture of the part and with that information flattens and straightens it mechanically.
 The Operator sums it up well . . .